How to Prevent Strandhogg Task Hijacking

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Strandhogg Task Hijacking on Android apps using Appdome
+How to Implement Prevent Strandhogg Task Hijacking in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent Strandhogg Task Hijacking without an SDK or gateway: